Cloud application performance management: Doing the job right

-Successfully adapting application performance management for the cloud -- that is, cloud APM -- involves several essential steps:
+Successfully adapting application performance management for the cloud -- that is, cloud APM -- involves several

 - Setting resource boundaries to limit performance variability;

 - Adapting monitoring practices to cloud conditions; and

 - Employing compensatory measures when direct resource adjustments can't resolve Quality of Experience (QoE) problems.